top of page

 4. Focus Mode

 The moon is relatively stationary as a subject, so the sharpest focus mode is single servo, or AF-S. That means when you press the shutter button halfway, the camera will focus once and then hold, which is usually the most accurate method of focus.
 You can manually focus, but there's no need to.
-I set my frame rate to continuous advance (4-5 fps is plenty fast) and shoot a burst of 2-3 frames at a time.
+I set my frame rate to single shot, meaning I get one shot per press of the button.
+I've ended up with too many moon pictures to keep shooting burst of 4-5 frames per release.

 5. Shoot Raw